Jun 6, 2025

 AI mode is Google’s latest innovation on their search experience.
 It’s an LLM-first search experience that feels more like what users are used to from ChatGPT’s web search functionality than the traditional Google search experience:

-AI mode was introduced in March 2025 and is currently rolled out to all US search users as a Google Search Labs experiment.
+AI mode was introduced in March 2025 and is now rolled out to all US users.
 To access, it, you can go to google.com/aimode and follow the appropriate instructions to enable it for your personal Google account.
-(Note that AI mode is not currently available for Google Workspace users.)
 It’s not clear if this will become the dominant search experience, but we think some version of this is likely.

 We’re closely following the rollout and response to AI mode and will keep clients and this FAQ updated we as learn and observe more.